 Arianism was becoming prevalent at the time.
 It taught that God could not appear on the earth, that Jesus was not eternal and could not be God.
 This undermined the doctrine of the Trinity and the atonement.
 Emperor Constantine convened the Council of Nicea in 325 to settle the Arian issue as well as to bring peace to the land that was suffering civil unrest.
 At the council of Nicea, Arianism was condemned.
 But that did not stop its spread in the church nor the trouble that it was causing politically.
 After the council of Nicea, "the emperor then ordered Athanasius, now bishop of Alexandria, to restore Arius.
 When the order arrived, Athanasius refused to readmit Arius—whereupon false charges were brought against Athanasius at the synod of Tyre (335), and Constantine exiled him."
 Douglas, J. D., Comfort, P. W., & Mitchell, D. (1997, c1992).
 Who's who in Christian history.
 Illustrated lining papers.
 Wheaton, Ill.: Tyndale House.

-In his twenties he wrote "On the Incarnation of God," a brilliant work defending the deity of Christ as God, second person of the Trinity, in flesh.
+In his twenties, he wrote "On the Incarnation of God," a brilliant work defending the deity of Christ as God, the second person of the Trinity, in flesh.